rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Spelgard Spell List.md

 - **Resistência:** DEX.

 ___
 As you hold your hands with thumbs touching and fingers spread, a thin sheet of flames shoots forth from your outstretched fingertips.
 Each creature in a 15-foot cone must make a Dexterity saving throw.
 A creature takes 3d6 fire damage on a failed save, or half as much damage on a successful one.

 The fire ignites any flammable objects in the area that aren’t being worn or carried.

 - **+1 PM:** dano +1d6.
 - **+2PM:** aumenta o tamanho do cone em +1sqr

 ### Chaos Bolt
-  <div class="spell-tags">occult unholy evocation energy fire lighning cold thaumaturgy</div>
+  <div class="spell-tags">occult unholy evocation elemental fire lighning cold thaumaturgy psyquic energy</div>

 *1st Circle*
 - **Execução:** padrão;